 Place seeds in flats approximately 8 weeks before the final frost.
 Sow the seeds about 1 ½ times their size deep.

 Germination takes approximately 2 to 3 weeks.
 Once the risk of frost has ended, transfer the daisy bushes into pots or your garden.

 Take cuttings from spring softwood or summer semi-hardwood.
 Dip the cutting in a rooting hormone powder before planting.
 It takes approximately 4 weeks for new roots to take hold.

 The California bush daisy, with its yellow daisy-like flowers, attracts bees, which may concern those with allergies.

 Euryops species are both heat and drought-tolerant.
 Some cultivars also have partial resistance to cold.

 These plants are mainly disease and pest-free, although nematodes will pose a problem.

 In some areas, bush daisies may become invasive.

-The many varieties of this evergreen shrub make perfect additions to a border, contemporary, Mediterranean, rustic, and topiary, and rock gardens.
+The wide varieties of the evergreen daisy bush plant shrub make perfect additions to borders, mass planting, contemporary, Mediterranean, rustic, topiary, and rock gardens.

-They also make an excellent container plant for decks and patios when planted in well drained soil.
+They also make an excellent container plant for decks and patios.